Last Updated: August 29, 2022

 4. Northern Goshawk

-If you still can't tell whether you're looking at a northern goshawk, look out for a gray crown, a belly with gray barrings, and a gray back.
+If you still can't tell whether you're looking at northern goshawks look out for a gray crown, a belly with gray barrings, and a gray back.
+Some may even call them gray hawks.

 5. Northern Harrier